- Career Planning

 Canada’s oil and gas industry is evolving, with an emphasis on innovation and technology development.
 As organizations work to increase productivity and efficiency and reduce their environmental footprint, worker requirements shift and opportunities to redeploy workers emerge.

-Trained energy industry workers have a wealth of in-demand transferrable skills.
+Trained energy industry workers have a wealth of in-demand transferable skills.
 Oil and gas services, petrochemicals, cleantech, renewables, high-tech in oil and gas and energy-related industrial construction sectors are growing and changing, in workforce numbers, in opportunity and in skills required.
 Information about these roles is often not easily available to job seekers – what the roles involve, the skills required and how their skills can transition from a previous role in the energy sector.
 It can seem complicated and over-whelming.

 Likewise, oil and gas organizations in the midst of transition, know what new skills they need but may be lacking clear line of sight to the pool of talent available.
 It is creating barriers to filling the right roles with the right candidates.